-In addition to setting up the gift inter vivos policy you should consider what liability there still remains on the rest of your client’s estate.
+In addition to setting up the gift inter vivos policy you should consider what liability still remains on the rest of the individual’s estate.
 As the nil rate band has been used up, the beneficiaries of the rest of the estate have an increased liability until the gift falls outside of the estate and the full nil rate band is available again in 7 years.
-Unless the rest of their estate would be exempt from inheritance tax, for example because it’s all being left to a spouse or civil partner, your client should consider covering this liability by means of a level term assurance, as taper relief does not apply to this sum.
+Unless the rest of their estate would be exempt from inheritance tax, for example because it’s all being left to a spouse or civil partner, they should consider covering this liability by means of a level term assurance, as taper relief does not apply to this sum.
 The cover required is £130,000 equivalent to the 40% tax liability on the nil rate band.
 The policy term for this also needs to be set at 7 years.

-Let's assume that your client made a gift of £240,000 5½ years ago, and they have now decided to make a further gift with a value of £240,000.
+Let's assume an individual makes a gift of £240,000 5½ years ago, and they have now decided to make a further gift with a value of £240,000.
 So they now have £480,000 in total gifts, and are £155,000 over the nil rate band.
 So you might think a gift inter vivos for £62,000 would work.

-Unfortunately this is a common mistake that people make.
+Unfortunately, this is a common mistake that people make.

 In 1½ years the first gift will have been made 7 years ago, so drops out of the inheritance tax calculation.
 The remaining gift of £240,000 will then be less than the nil rate band, and therefore taper relief would never be able to apply to the later gift.
 A gift inter vivos policy for the taxation liability on this amount is therefore not a suitable solution.
-In this instance a level term assurance for £96,000, with a 7 year term, would be appropriate, this being equivalent to the 40% tax liability.
+In this instance a level term assurance for £96,000, with a 7-year term, would be appropriate, this being equivalent to the 40% tax liability.

 The story would be different though if instead of being a potentially exempt transfer, the first gift had been to a discretionary trust and therefore a chargeable lifetime transfer.
-In those circumstances, although there would be no further tax to pay on the first gift, it would still be taken into account in calculating the tax payable on the second gift.
+In those circumstances, although there would be no further tax to pay on the first gift, it would still be considered in calculating the tax payable on the second gift.
 This is because to determine whether there is any tax to pay on the second gift you also need to look at whether there were any previous chargeable transfers within the 7 years before the gift took place.
-In this case the previous chargeable lifetime transfer plus the value of the second gift is more than the nil rate band and therefore the excess is chargeable if your client dies within 7 years of making the second gift.
+In this case the previous chargeable lifetime transfer plus the value of the second gift is more than the nil rate band and therefore the excess is chargeable if they die within 7 years of making the second gift.
 Taper relief would also be available and so a gift inter vivos policy would be appropriate.

-So we’ve discussed gift inter vivos policies and when they should and should not be used, but are there any other options?
+So, we’ve discussed gift inter vivos policies and when they should and should not be used, but are there any other options?

 Apart from the limited times that a gift inter vivos policy will meet the need, there is another problem with them, which is simply that there aren't many companies offering them.
 This means that they are sometimes not as cost effective as they could be.
 But there is an alternative, which is not quite as simple, but well worth consideration.

-The Trust can normally be set up using the life assurance providers own forms, at no additional charge.
+The trust can normally be set up using the life assurance providers own forms, at no additional charge.
 The gift inter vivos policy should be for the benefit of the recipient of the gift as they are the person liable for paying the tax.
 If the liability on the residual estate is being covered, this policy should be for the beneficiaries of the residuary estate to ensure the funds are available for the liability on the estate to be paid.

 In summary, working out the liability on lifetime gifts can be a headache and there are many traps for the unwary, but doing it properly and making sure they are covered can really make a difference to your client.